 It is hard to look at this card without comparing it to what used to be but that is probably the best way to go about it.

-The Chase IHG Rewards Club Premier credit card comes with a so so sign up bonus, a few decent perks, and a competitive annual fee when comparing it to other hotel credit cards.
+The Chase IHG Rewards Club Premier credit card comes with a decent sign up bonus, a few decent perks, and a competitive annual fee when comparing it to other hotel credit cards.
 The card offers people with a lot of paid stays at IHG properties a nice return.

 The earning structure is better than most hotel cards.
 But, since the points don’t hold a lot of value it makes it hard to see everyday regular spend being put on the card.